makersacademy/ruby-coding-challenge/lib/approach.md

 #Q13 - first draft
 Check each array element and check first character of value
-- Iterate over each item (.each), isolating the first character (bracket notation) Assess whether character at index 0 is "a" or "A"
+- Iterate over each item (.each)
+- Isolate the first character (bracket notation) Assess whether character at index 0 is "a" or "A"
 - Use if statement with or
 If true, add the array element to a new array.